Timfts/mixed-tenant-react/objectives.md

 * create two applications to consume core package
 * install sotrybook on core package
 * thematize components with emotion in applications
+* share something like a helmet component
+* share a script injection like analytics